proprietary/bazel-registry.libhack.so/README.md

 # Bazel Central Registry

-Custom [Bazel registry](https://bazel.build/external/registry) for my open source software.
+Custom [Bazel registry](https://bazel.build/external/registry) for open source usage.

-This is mostly for my own purpose of learning this build system.
+This is mostly for filling gaps of needed libraries not found in the official registry.